Hedgebzh/holbertonschool-simple_shell/README.md

 * All your header files should be include guarded
 * Use system calls only when you need to

+## Simple Shell
+> The shell is the Linux command line interpreter.
+It provides an interface between the user and the kernel and executes programs called commands.
+For example, if a user enters "ls" then the shell executes the ls command.
+The shell can also execute other programs such as applications, scripts, and user programs (e.g., written in c or the shell programming language).

 ### Synopsis